 Template and tutorial for whale-shaped babe mobile

-In just a few weeks I’ll back up the whale-shaped baby mobile and bring it home to Bømlo was a little baby girl will have it hanging over her crib.
-She’s not expected until August, but since I and Gustav are spending the Easter there, it’s a great occasion to hand it over to my little sister.
-She’s also got to borrow my precious rattan crib, but I need to find another way to transport it from Oslo to Bømlo.
+In just a few weeks I’ll pack up the whale-shaped baby mobile and bring it home to Bømlo where a little baby girl will have it hanging over her crib.
+She’s not expected until August, but since we’re spending the Easter there, it’s a great occasion to hand it over to my little sister.
+She’s also get to borrow my precious rattan crib, but I need to find another way to transport it from Oslo to Bømlo.

 Tools and materials